Anamorphosee/loomoroutines/README.md

 ### Loomoroutines common API
 The dependency is `dev.reformator.loomoroutines:loomoroutines-common:1.0.0`.
-Contains low-level coroutines API.
+It contains low-level coroutines API.
 Most of which is located in the utility class `dev.reformator.loomoroutines.common.CoroutineUtils`.
 Moreover, there is an implementation of the Generator Pattern.
 Example:
 ```java
 import java.math.BigInteger;